usmanovs/Salesforce-Interview-Handbook/questions/developer-questions.md

 ```
     List<String> Accountkeys = new List<String>();
     for(integer i=0; i < Accountkeys.size(); ++i) { system.debug(Accountkeys[i])} <== Consumes lesser time
-    for(String key : Accountkeys){ system.debug(key)} <== consumes more time
+    for(String key : Accountkeys){ system.debug(key)}                             <== Consumes more time
 ```
-- Use collections like the map to store data locally, so that you can get rid of expensive database calls.
+- Use collections like the map to get rid of expensive database calls.
-- Always keep one trigger per object.
-No matter how complex one trigger becomes but multiple triggers misbehave during bulk execution.
-You can use helper methods to reduce the complexity of the trigger also.
+- Only one trigger per object.
+No matter how complex one trigger becomes but multiple triggers misbehave during bulk execution
-- Use batch class as much as you can during bulk operations as they have been designed to handle bulk easily.
+- Use batch class as much as you can during bulk operations as it is designed to handle bulk
-- Keep track of limits by using Limits class to avoid hitting governor limits.
 - Future methods are very helpful when you have to update a large set of data.
 You can continue with your synchronous transaction and save time for an update by asking future methods to update records asynchronously.

 [[↑] Back to top](#Salesforce-Develop-Questions)